Ruby Ibarra: Music career

 Ibarra's song "Us," featuring Rocky Rivera, Klassy and Faith Santilla, can be found in the video game NBA 2K23.

 Style

 Ibarra describes her style as reminiscent of 1990s hip hop; she cites Lupe Fiasco and Raekwon as her influences.

 Personal life

 Ibarra is a UC Davis graduate.
 She lives in Hayward and previously worked as a scientist in the quality-control department of a Bay Area biotech firm.
-Ruby's mother had an accounting degree from Philippines before she migrated to the US with Ruby and her sister to fulfil her American Dream.
+Ruby's mother had an accounting degree from the Philippines before she migrated to the US with Ruby and her sister to fulfil her American Dream.

 Ruby Ibarra co-founded the Pinay Rising scholarship program for mainly Filipina students in higher education, who are also pursuing visual & performing arts or any social work field.

 In 2024 Ibarra announced her pregnancy with the release of the music video "Bakunawa".